 Position of LC-OCD in the family of analytical tools for characterisation of NOM

 Many researchers use both strategies and have to realise that a large part of DOC remains unidentified.

 LC-OCD was developed to fill this analytical ”gap”, at least to some extent.
 While mass balancing on the basis of DOC is maintained, a lot of information on the qualitative composition of DOC is obtained.

 For example, humic substances, which are the most dominating class of compound in natural waters, are quantified and characterised.

-Sensitivity of LC-OCD-OND is in the low ppb range: Even organic impurities in very ”pure” waters such as lab waters can be analysed by direct injection of a sample.
+Sensitivity of LC-OCD-OND is in the low ppb range: Even organic traces in very ”pure” waters, such as lab waters, can be analysed by direct injection of sample.